should i opt out of ai resume screening

 Strip away the edge cases and this stops being a question about opting out.
 It becomes a question about whether your resume can survive the first pass at all.
 Opting out doesn't fix that.
 It just changes what ignores you.

 We've looked at market data from over 638,000 candidate profiles at JobHire.AI, and the pattern is pretty consistent.
-The candidates who get callbacks share one thing: resumes tuned for what the specific role actually looks for.
+The candidates who get callbacks share one thing: resumes tuned for the specific job description of the role they're applying to, not generic resumes reused across every job posting.
 Titles matter less than most people think.
 So does the school on your resume.
 What moves the needle is the fit signal the AI can actually read.

 The perception problem nobody mentions

 One soft factor worth calling out.
 On product, engineering, and design roles at tech-forward companies, some recruiters privately treat an opt-out flag as a signal that the candidate is resistant to modern workflows.
 It's not legal to weight this.
 It's not written down anywhere.
-But if you're applying to an AI/ML team and you check the "no AI screening" box on the application, expect a small percentage of reviewers to read that as a preview of how you'll behave at work.
+But if you're applying to an AI/ML team and you check the "no AI screening" box on the application, expect a small share of reviewers to read that as a preview of how you'll behave at work.
+On roles where soft skills like adaptability get weighted heavily, the flag stands out even more.

 For non-technical roles, this concern is basically zero.
 For technical roles at AI-first companies, it's real.